bixat/bixat_form/README.md

-Certainly!
-Here's a comprehensive README for the BixatForm package:

 # BixatForm

 BixatForm is a Flutter package designed to simplify form creation and management in Flutter applications.
 It provides a powerful and flexible solution for building reactive forms with built-in validation and state management.